How to Avoid NYC Broker Horror Stories!

 Dream-Come-True Student Apartments

 With anything possible in the NYC real estate rental market, even brokers can’t guarantee you’ll find the perfect summer intern housing.
-Luckily, 33 Beekman Street, an amenity-rich high-rise apartment building exclusively for students!
-Conveniently located in Manhattan’s financial district, these state-of-the-art accommodations have panoramic views of the Brooklyn Bridge, 24-hour security, and a fitness center.
-Check out the amazing apartments available now through intrnz.com to reserve your space!
+Luckily, we offer three amazing locations to choose from for your time here in New York City.
+Check out the amazing apartments available now and secure your summer housing today!